rtenacity/rtenacity.github.io/content/posts/not-so-simple-harmonic/index.md

 $$\omega_0 = \sqrt{\frac{k}{m}}$$

 This is great!
 We have the angular frequency for a spring.
 We also know that this is a fixed number based on the properties of the spring itself.
-From these relationships:
+From these relationships for frequency ($f$) and period ($T$):

 $$f = \frac{\omega}{2\pi}$$
 $$T = \frac {2 \pi}{\omega}$$